Provide your local plan data

 mineral-planning-authorities

-Enter the reference for the Mineral Planning Authority area covered by the minerals plan.
+Enter the reference for the Mineral Planning Authority area covered by this minerals plan.
 For a joint minerals plan, enter the list of Mineral Planning Authority references, each separated by semi-colon ';' character.
 For example:

 GMCA